Robert Altman: 1992–2006: Resurgence and final films

 The rest of the 1990s saw limited success for Altman.
 His 1994 release Prêt-à-Porter (also known as Ready to Wear) garnered significant pre-release publicity, but was a commercial and critical flop, though it got several nominations for year-end awards, including two Golden Globe nominations and won the National Board of Review award for Best Acting By An Ensemble.
 In 1996, Altman directed Kansas City, expressing his love of 1930s jazz through a complicated kidnapping story.
-The story received lukewarm-to-positive reviews, but made next to nothing at the box office, as did the 1998 legal thriller The Gingerbread Man.
+Altman encouraged the film's on-set musicians to improvise, and unused footage of their performances formed the basis for Altman's third episode of Great Performances.
+The film received lukewarm-to-positive reviews, but made next to nothing at the box office, as did the 1998 legal thriller The Gingerbread Man.
+Though his 1997 anthology series Gun had a high-profile cast, it was cancelled after only six episodes.

 He did close the decade on a high note, with 1999's Cookie's Fortune, a quirky black comedy about the suicide of a wealthy dowager, his first film in almost 6 years to make back its budget, and which earned him generally positive praise from critics.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1999.
+Though Altman's first film of the new millennium, Dr. T & the Women, received only moderate reviews and middling financial success.
+His next film, Gosford Park (2001), was included on many critics' lists of the ten best films of that year.
+A large-cast, British country house murder mystery, it won the Academy Award for Best Original Screenplay (Julian Fellowes) plus six more nominations, including two for Altman, as Best Director and Best Picture.